alla0810/lab4_cloud/1_build_cloud/emulator/README.md

 # Device Simulator

-This project uploads the certificates created from "createThing-Cert.py" to the AWS emulators and connects the emulators to the IoT core.
+This project initializes five AWS MQTT Clients that were created by running `createThing-Cert.py` and connects them to the AWS IoT core.
+To check if the MQTT Clients have been successfully connected to the AWS core, they are subscribing to "vehicle/emission/data" topic, and publish data read from `vehicle[0].csv`~`vehicle[4].csv` files.

 ## Requirements

+* Virtual Environment
+      `emulator_client.py` should be run under virtual environment.

+      python -m venv .venv
+      source .venv/bin/activate

 * Install `AWSIoTPythonSDK`